f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 As we can see from the above screenshot, all the traffic is migrated to Nutanix and OCP platform and no request is flowing through VMware.

-Scenario 3: Case B – Malicious requests
+Verifying WAF security
 ~~~~~~~~~~
-In this case, we'll send malicious requests to the same load balancer and observe how F5 Distributed Cloud mitigates them.
+In this step, we verify that the F5 Distributed Cloud WAF continues to protect the integrated platform from attacks before, during, and after migration.
+To validate this, we send a series of malicious requests that should be consistently blocked by the WAF to ensure continuous delivery and security.

 .. image:: ./assets/curl-malicious.png

 .. image:: ./assets/3-3.png

-**Case B Observation** - From the “Requests” section in Distributed Cloud console for the LB, malicious requests blocked by Web Application Firewall (WAF) which won’t reach the origin server.
+From the “Requests” section in Distributed Cloud console for the LB, we can see that malicious requests are blocked by Web Application Firewall (WAF) which won’t reach the origin server.

 Scenario 4: Migration from VMware to Azure
 --------------